timosaarinen/nih-lang/README.md

   printlf()
 ```

-Unlike C, newline acts as a terminator ';' and {} are replaced with meaningful-indentation.
+Unlike most of C-family syntaxes, newline acts as a terminator ';' and {} are replaced with meaningful-indentation.
 Nih compiler does not allow TABs in the source code, unless inside quotes.
+Variables are const by default, mutable variables must be assigned with ':=' operator.
+Parenthesis are optional for function calls unless ambiguous.
+Range '..' operator excludes the end value.
+Type inference allows most of code to be untyped, but for clarity and unambiguity explicit types (character ':' as the first letter) can be added before the corresponding identifier or expression, like above.
+Casting can be achieved by prefixing with a type ("constructor syntax"), also like above in ```:float i``` case, for example.

-..and in more mainstream C-family syntax:
+### ..and same in sexpr:

 ```
 #lang = nih-sexpr